Annie Wersching: Career

-Personal life
+Personal life, illness, and death

 Wersching married actor and comedian Stephen Full at their Los Angeles home in September 2009.
 They had three sons together.

-Death

 Wersching was diagnosed with cancer in mid-2020, though she kept her diagnosis private and continued to act afterward.
-She died in Los Angeles, California, on January 29, 2023, at age 45.
+She died in Los Angeles, California, from adenoid cystic carcinoma on January 29, 2023, at age 45.